Q: Peace or Armistice in 1940?

 Incidentally, this is also a good reply to historians who insist that Churchill always placed Britain’s interests first.
 In 1940, he clearly acted in the interests of the world, and of civilization.
 (See “Churchill: What We Mean by Civilization.”)

 Of course, as some thoughtful historians would say, Churchill was as willing to trust Stalin’s word at Teheran and Yalta as, say, Chamberlain was to trust Hitler’s word at Godesberg and Munich.
-But that is another story.
+But that is another and more complicated story.